© Grimsby and Cleethorpes Area Doorstep. All rights reserved

 Without your National Insurance Number, we cannot complete your application for housing.
 If you have lost yours, you can apply for a new one through GOV.UK.
 You will need your Birth Certificate and access to a printer.

 At 16 or 17 years old you will not be able to rent your own property with Doorstep unless you are applying for Family Housing.

-In the majority of cases, if you become homeless at this age and need an emergency bed for the night, the Families First Access Point within Social Services will be notified and they will decided what happens next.
+If you become homeless at this age and need an emergency bed for the night, Children’s Front Door will be notified.
 They will try to find out if you are at risk by returning home or establish if your family are saying you can no longer live there.
-Their priority will be to prevent you being homeless which could include mediating between you and your family.
+Their priority will be to prevent you being homeless which could include mediating between you and your family

 Expecting a Child